StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 To install Ghidra, follow the instructions on [Ghidra's website](https://ghidra-sre.org/).

-If you're on recent versions of macOS, you'll need to give Ghidra's decompiler permission to run before setting up a project.
+If you're on a recent version of macOS, you'll need to give Ghidra's decompiler permission to run before setting up a project.
 Inside Ghidra's folder, go to `Ghidra/Features/Decompiler/os/mac_x86_64`, right-click the `decompile` executable file, select __Open__, and confirm the __Open__ when macOS warns about not being able to verify the developer.

 Launch Ghidra after it is installed, and you'll see this screen.
 >![](/assets/img/reverse-engineering/ghidra-start.png)<br>